 I am an artist and academic researcher.
-My PhD is in musical composition and I currently work as an actor and writer (academic and fiction).
+I currently work as an actor and composer.

-This site also features as a Student Blog on the Royal Musical Association website.
+This site also features as a Blog on the Royal Musical Association website.